-At Knowsley Central School we employ a Speech and Language Therapist, Sophie Crilly, who works in school Wednesday to Friday.
+At Knowsley Central School we employ a Speech and Language Therapist Kate Blundell who works in school every day and also Sophie Crilly, who works in school on a Friday.

-Sophie works closely with teachers, teaching assistants, parents and a range of other professionals in order to develop student’s communication skills to their full potential.
+Kate and Sophie work closely with teachers, teaching assistants, parents and a range of other professionals in order to develop student’s communication skills to their full potential.

 What is the role of the Speech & Language Therapist?